cns-iu/cjobs/README.md

 Contact Xiaozhong Liu <liu237@indiana.edu>, Olga B. Scrivner <obscrivn@indiana.edu>, or  Shutian Ma <mashutian0608@hotmail.com> if there are questions or concerns.

-For running Granger causality, Hawkes, Poincaré, and Kullback-Leibler Divergence, you will need code from the following directory:
+For running Granger causality, Hawkes, Poincaré, and Kullback-Leibler Divergence, you will need code from the Code directory.
-Code
 Short descriptions are given in the README file.

 Contact James Evans <jevans@uchicago.edu> or Lingfei Wu <wlf850927@gmail.com> if there are questions or concerns.